 French Bulldogs are classified as a small breed, with males typically weighing between 9 to 13 kg and females weighing slightly less, around 7 to 11 kg.
 Their compact size and sturdy build make them a practical choice for urban dwellers and those with limited living space.

 French Bulldogs boast a distinctive appearance that sets them apart from other breeds.
-They have a short, smooth coat that is easy to care for, making them a favorite among busy pet owners.
-Their coat colors are varied and often feature combinations of white with shades of brindle, fawn, cream, or even rare colours like blue or chocolate.
+They have a short, smooth coat that is easy to care for, making them a favourite among busy pet owners.
+Their coat colours are varied and often feature combinations of white with shades of brindle, fawn, cream, or even rare colours like blue or chocolate.
 Their signature bat-like ears and wrinkled faces lend them an irresistible charm.

 These dogs are well-proportioned, with a muscular frame, broad chest, and a compact body.
 Their eyes are expressive and set wide apart, while their short snub nose gives them that classic Frenchie look.
 Their tails are typically short and may be straight or corkscrewed.